9 Complete Proteins That Aren’t Meat

 Complete protein: Buckwheat

-With 23 grams of protein, buckwheat is a whole grain you can’t afford to leave out of your diet.
+With 6 grams of protein in a cooked cup, buckwheat is a whole grain you can’t afford to leave out of your diet.
 Buckwheat flour can be used for baking, or to make pancakes, crepes, or muffins.
 You might not realize that soba noodles contain buckwheat flour.

 Complete protein: Soybeans

 Soybeans are an excellent protein alternative to meat.
-Just one cup of cooked soybeans, more popularly known as edamame, supplies 29 grams of complete protein.
-Tofu, which is made from soybean curds, is not quite as high quality a protein, but it still delivers 20 grams of protein, with the firm kind packing in slightly more protein than the softer varieties.
+Just one cup of cooked soybeans, more popularly known as edamame, supplies 22 grams of complete protein.
+Tofu, which is made from soybean curds, is not quite as high quality a protein, but it still delivers 20 grams of protein per cup, with the firm kind packing in slightly more protein than the softer varieties.

 Complete protein: Chia seeds